CodeFort: Robust Training for Code Generation Models: Introduction

 \section{Introduction}

-Code generation models~\citep{starcoder, codegen, codegen2,incoder,wizardcoder,codellama} have demonstrated impressive performance in generating code from natural language descriptions, completing sections of code, and even tackling complex coding contest challenges.
-These models have the potential to offer assistance to software engineers and increase their productivity.
+Code generation models~\citep{starcoder, codegen2,incoder,wizardcoder,codellama} have demonstrated impressive performance in generating code from natural language descriptions, completing sections of code, and even tackling complex coding contest challenges.
+These models can potentially assist software engineers and increase their productivity.

-However, code generation models are not robust to minor perturbations in the input prompts (e.g., inserting whitespaces/typos in docstrings or substituting variable names in code), i.e., they often generate inconsistent and incorrect outputs, thus significantly degrading their impressive performance on nominal prompts and hurting user experience when deployed in real-world applications~\citep{recode}.
-Figure~\ref{fig:motivation} shows that the performance of the state-of-the-art (SOTA) public code models~\citep{codegen,starcoder,wizardcoder} significantly declines under semantic-preserving program transformations, particularly in the case of code-syntax perturbations.
-Thus, it is necessary to improve the robustness of models before they can be universally adopted and deployed.
+However, code generation models are not robust to minor perturbations in the input prompts (e.g., inserting whitespaces/typos in docstrings or substituting variable names in code), i.e., they often generate incorrect outputs, thus significantly degrading their impressive performance on nominal prompts and hurting user experience when deployed in real-world applications~\citep{recode}.
+Figure~\ref{fig:motivation} shows that the performance of the state-of-the-art public code models~\citep{codegen,starcoder,wizardcoder} significantly declines under semantic-preserving program transformations, particularly under code-syntax perturbations.
+Thus, it is crucial to improve the robustness of models before they are universally deployed.

 Despite extensive research efforts to improve the robustness of code-related tasks, beyond code generation, such as vulnerability prediction, clone detection, and code summarization, existing work has not tackled two unique challenges of improving the robustness of code generation models, primarily trained using casual language modeling (CLM).